Basic personal alarms for the elderly

 - Ask how long the batteries will last for; how will you know if they’re running low and whose responsibility is it to replace them?

 - If you choose a wearable device, is it waterproof?
 You’ll probably want to wear it in the bathroom.

 - You might need a keysafe (a lockable box outside your home with a spare door key inside) so that authorised people can get into your home if the alarm is sounded.
 You can buy these separately or from the company providing the personal alarm.
 We strongly recommend that you buy a police-approved keysafe.
 It may be more expensive, but it’s likely to be more reliable.

 Read more about technology that can help you live independently at home for longer, including memory aids and simple mobile phones.

 Telecare systems make use of the latest technology to help people in later life continue to live independently at home.

-Telehealth devices can support people with certain health conditions, such as hypertension, chronic asthma and diabetes.
+Telehealth devices support people with health conditions, such as chronic asthma, hypertension and diabetes.

 Memory gadgets can help people with dementia, Alzheimer’s or memory loss to stay safer and more independent at home.